 Between 28-56 days later you must be out of your home or the bank can ask for bailiffs to come to evict you.
 The bank will sell the property at auction and you will have to pay any monies owed after the home is sold at auction – houses and flats rarely meet their market value in such auctions.
 It can also take the bank an unspecified amount of time to market the property and you are not in control of this process and have no way of knowing when you will receive any funds from this process.

 Avoid Repossession and Sell To Us…

-NPT Quick House Sale are experts in beating the banks to your home.
+NPT Quick House Sale is experts in beating the banks to your home.
 We will typically pay you up to 85% of the value of your home within two weeks.
 This means you can pay off your mortgage and arrears and walk away with a clean slate, able to get back on your feet again with no huge debt hanging over your head due to the bank selling your home for peanuts.
-Sell your home fast to NPT Quick House Sale, who are based in London, today.
+Sell your home fast to NPT Quick House Sale, who is based in London, today.